Member Guide

 Getting Oriented

-Because CrowdHealth is different, we want to make sure Members understand the tools that help you navigate your health care without insurance.
-To help you get the most out of your Membership, CrowdHealth requires the account holder (Primary Member) to complete a short New Member Orientation call with your Care Advocate.
+Because CrowdHealth is different, we want to make sure Members understand the tools that help you navigate your healthcare without insurance.
+To help you get the most out of your Membership, CrowdHealth requires the Primary Member to complete a short New Member Orientation video and quiz.

 Notifying Us of Your Events

 Members should initiate all planned care through the platform, regardless of whether it is expected to exceed the $500 Member Commitment.
-That way, for health events that escalate beyond your expectation, your care is eligible for crowdfunding, your bill payment process is kept simple, and your Care Advocate can support you along the way, Even if you need care that isn’t eligible for crowdfunding (more on that here), we can still work to negotiate great savings on your behalf.
+That way, your bill payment process is kept simple, and your Care Advocate can support you along the way, Even if you need care that isn’t eligible for crowdfunding (more on that here), we can still help navigate you to fair prices and high-quality care.

 If multiple Members of your family are involved in the same health event, like both kids getting the flu the same week (hang in there!), you’ll need to log separate visits to open separate health events for each person, and each person’s care will be subject to a separate $500 Member Commitment.